chancedigital/cerium/README.md

 #### 3rd party packages
 Example of how to add 3rd party packages* and have them included in the theme:

-1. From the theme directory, add the package using `npm`.
+1. From the theme directory, add the package using `yarn`.
 So if we're using Slick Carousel:
-	* Run `$ npm i slick-carousel`
+	* Run `yarn add slick-carousel`
 	* Open up `frontend.js` and `frontend.scss` to add the entry points for the package.
 If you're using the Slick Carousel then your theme JS and CSS, respectively, would look like:

 ```javascript